NTG says it's being probed by Md., U. S. Bookkeeping, 401 (k)s possible focal points |

 "We all felt it, but then we were all being told by the next people up that there were problems but we were fixing them," Panzer said.

-Three weeks before the company folded, Panzer said, some higher ranking employees were told to buy cellular phones or they would be demoted.
+Three weeks before the company folded, Panzer said, some higher ?ranking employees were told to buy cellular phones or they would be demoted.
 Workers were told that the company would reimburse them for the phones, but the company never did that, and some employees are left with one‑year cell phone contracts, he said.

 Panzer said employees were also told that an influx of investor money was coming in the spring to help the company.
-NTG's investors include Abell Venture Fund and Spring Capital Partners LP, both of Baltimore, and Smith Whiley & Co., a Connecticut based investment company.
+NTG's investors include Abell Venture Fund and Spring Capital Partners LP, both of Baltimore, and Smith Whiley & Co., a Connecticut ?based investment company.

 Dawn Russell, whose husband worked at NTG for several years, said she and her husband suspected that the company had problems.
 What has happened has been devastating for her, she said, especially because her son is scheduled to undergo surgery next week.